mdlincoln/mdlincoln.github.io/_posts/2014-07-26-the-meta-slash-data-of-art-history.md

 What is data, then, in art history?

-The authors of the CIDOC paper are correct to note that the distinction between "data" and "metadata" is blurry, possibly even specious
+The authors of the CIDOC paper are correct to note that the distinction between "data" and "metadata" is blurry, and possibly even specious.[^3]
 Yet it is nevertheless true that while we have made great progress in creating data models to represent an artwork's *non-visual* information, we still struggle to establish useful and reusable models for the *visual* aspects of artworks, whether these be formal or symbolic/iconographic properties.

 I believe that "digital art history" must recognize that some of its roots can be found in the long, discipline-wide history of creating vocabularies and ontologies for visual classification.